cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 ## Q1.
 Count and drop duplicates

+Applied to a data frame, the method `.duplicated()` returns a Boolean series, indicating the rows which are duplicated.
+The default reads the data top-down, returning `False` for the rows occurring for the first time, and `True` for those having occurred before.
+Applying `.sum()` to that series, we get the number of duplicated rows.

 ```
 In [5]: df.duplicated().sum()
 Out[5]: 366
 ```

+The same can be applied to the index:

 ```
 In [6]: df.index.duplicated().sum()
 Out[6]: 0
 ```

+So, we have 366 job postings which are repetitions, but with the same ID.
+They may be errors, or positions which are identical.
+As suggested in question Q1, we drop them.
+The method `.drop_duplicates()` is applied in a straightforward way.
+Note that, as the default, this methods keeps the first occurrence of a duplicated row.

 ```
 In [7]: df = df.drop_duplicates()